4.5 HIPAA Enforcement & Violations

 Test Your Knowledge

 A clinic ignored repeated warnings that its claims system had no access controls and never conducted a risk analysis.
-After a breach, OCR finds the clinic consciously disregarded its HIPAA obligations and failed to fix the problem in the required timeframe.
+After a breach, OCR finds the clinic consciously disregarded its HIPAA obligations and failed to fix the problem within the required timeframe.
 Which civil monetary penalty tier applies?

 A